 Supreme Court Denies Petition in Louisiana Adoption Case

-October 11, 2011 by Ty Cobb, Senior Legislative Counsel
+October 11, 2011 by Ty Cobb, Director of Global Engagement

 Today, the U.S. Supreme Court denied a petition by Lambda Legal to review a Fifth Circuit Court of Appeals decision that is dangerous to LGBT parents.
 The decision allowed the Louisiana State Registrar to refuse Oren Adar and Mickey Smith’s request to have their names put on the birth certificate of their Louisiana-born son, whom they legally adopted in New York.